 Atlanta has long been a cornerstone for those who want to change the world.
-The state of Georgia is home to sixteen of The Chronicle of Philanthropy’s top 400 major nonprofits, and of the top 20 in the nation, four call Atlanta their home: the American Cancer Society, the Boys & Girls Clubs of America, CARE, and the Arthritis Foundation.
+The state of Georgia is home to 16 of The Chronicle of Philanthropy’s top 400 major nonprofits, and of the top 20 in the nation, four call Atlanta their home: the American Cancer Society, the Boys & Girls Clubs of America, CARE and the Arthritis Foundation.

 In the end, it doesn’t matter how you do it — if you want to make a difference, start in Atlanta.

 Tell us what you think using #ChooseATL on Twitter and Instagram.